hjr3/hjr3.github.io/_posts/2016-09-12-rust-using-and_then-and-map-combinators-on-result-type.md

 ---
 layout: post
-title: "Using and\_then and map combinators on the Rust Result type"
+title: "Using and_then and map combinators on the Rust Result Type"
 tags:
 - rustlang
 status: publish